TheCuteOwl/Trap-Stealer/README.md

 DON'T FORGET TO RE ENABLE STUFF FROM CONFIG

 New update added:
+- v2.4 Even Faster and it will steal everything while Webhook or Fake Generator tools is running
 - v2.3 Make it 2x faster
 - V2.2 Make it even more faster (0.5 too)
 - V2.1 Make it a little bit faster (by 0.5s)
 - V2.0 Just make it a little smaller